AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 1. **Improve find command to accept ratings**: The current find command searches across `Name`, `Phone`, `Address`, and `Tag`, which does not allow users to search by their ratings.
 We plan to include ratings so users could search for restaurants with specific ratings.
-E.g. `find 4 stars`
-2.
+2. **Improve find command to filter by specific field**: The current find command searches across `Name`, `Phone`, `Address`, and `Tag` simultaneously, which does not give users an explicit way to search by a specific field.
+We plan to add another parameter that can let the user specify the field to search by.

 --------------------------------------------------------------------------------------------------------------------